tarnith/AffineVCV/README.md

 # AffineVCV
-Repository for the AffineLabs plugins written for VCV Rack
+Repository for the AffineVCV plugins written for VCV Rack